daniMusli/yilan/README.md

 # yilan
-A simple C++ snake game using Arrays
+A simple C snake game using Arrays